 The Botanic Gardens and Parks Authority enjoys an international reputation in biodiversity conservation science, undertaking integrated research focused on practical outcomes in native plant biology, rare plant conservation and bushland restoration.
 Successful conservation outcomes are achieved through world-class research and strategic alliances with industry, land managers, the community and other research organisations.

-Science Directorate staff contribute to teaching in other plant biology, conservation biology, and restoration ecology courses at the University of Western Australia, Murdoch University, and Curtin University.
-Future postgraduate students may also be interested in the projects listed below co-supervised by Kings Park Staff.
+Kings Park Science staff contribute to plant biology, conservation biology, and restoration ecology at all Western Australian universities.
+Future postgraduate students may be interested in the projects listed below co-supervised by Kings Park Staff.
 Contact Science Administration for more information.

 Kings Park Summer Scholarships